yma11/OAP/docs/OAP-User-Guide.md

 ```
 spark.memory.offHeap.enabled                true
 spark.memory.offHeap.size                   80g      # half of total memory size
-spark.sql.oap.fiberCache.memory.manager     offheap  # for dram cache, use 'offheap' as the memory manager
+spark.sql.oap.fiberCache.memory.manager     offheap  # use "offheap" for dram cache, which is also the default value of this configuration
-conf spark.oap.cache.strategy               guava    # dram cache uses guava as the cache strategy
+spark.oap.cache.strategy                    guava    # use "guava" for dram cache, which is also the default value of this configuration
 spark.sql.oap.parquet.data.cache.enable     true     # for parquet fileformat
 spark.sql.oap.orc.data.cache.enable         true     # for orc fileformat
 spark.sql.orc.copyBatchToSpark              true     # for orc fileformat